shilu143/SoftwareEngineeringProject/README.md

 # A-Reddit-Like-Platform

-This is a social aggregation, discussion, and community-driven platform which provides an easy and effective way for the users to share content, such as links, images, and text posts, and participate in discussions by commenting and upvoting or downvoting content.
+The project is a social aggregation, discussion, and community-driven platform which provides an easy and effective way for the users to share content, such as links, images, and text posts, and participate in discussions by commenting and upvoting or downvoting content.

 ***